How to Dehydrate Tomatoes and Make Tomato Powder or Sauce

 When dehydrating tomatoes, like sun-dried tomatoes, look out for them imparting a stronger 'tomato' taste in your recipes.

-As mentioned at the top of the page: Consider packing your dehydrated tomatoes in a light extra-virgin olive oil too and add some herbs and garlic.
+As mentioned at the top of the page: Pack your dehydrated tomatoes in a light extra-virgin olive oil too and add some herbs and garlic.

-You've just created your own version of 'store-bought,' and wasn't it fun?
+You've just created your own version of store-bought sun-dried tomatoes in oil - and wasn't it a lot of fun?
+Hey, give away jars of your tomatoes as gifts!

 I also was wondering if you ever turn tomatoes into powder.
 I dehydrate whole tomatoes sliced (skins and seeds included) and then put it through my grinder.